dmauser/PrivateLink/Issue-Customer-Unable-to-Access-PaaS-AfterPrivateLink/README.md

 Fabrikam has to create a Private Endpoint and request Private Link to contosostg1.blob.core.windows.net.
 After that DNS A (HOST) record for **contosostg1** inside AzurePrivate DNS zone privatelink.blob.core.windows.net hosted by Fabrikam in order to access it properly.

- **Note**: We may have other solutions such as adding a conditional forward to  **contosostg1.blob.core.windows.net** to get Public IP resolved but that will be added later in this document.

 In order to create PrivateEndpoint on Fabrikam side.
 They have to request Contoso storage account contosostg1 ResourceID.
 In my using in this document it will be:
     /subscriptions/SubscriptionID/resourceGroups/RGTEST/providers/Microsoft.Storage/storageAccounts/contosostg1

-### 1. Using that information Fabrikam start the process to create a Private Endpoint on their side using Azure Portal ###
+### 1. Using that information Fabrikam start the process to create a Private Endpoint on their side using Azure Portal

 (Screenshots in sequence - Basics, Resource, Configuration, Review+Create):

 - **Step 1** - Add Private Private Endpoint